mirmahathir1/comp-arch-notes/Questions.md

 - L2 global miss rate = 0.05 × 0.20 = 0.01 = 1%

 This 1% global L2 miss rate is much smaller than the 5% L1 miss rate.

+# Question 11

+**In a shared-memory multicore system, when would you choose an update-based cache coherence protocol versus an invalidate-based protocol?
+What are the trade-offs of each approach?**

+---

+## Answer

+### Invalidate-Based Protocols

+**How it works:** When a processor writes to a cached block, it invalidates all copies in other caches.
+Other processors must re-fetch the data if needed.

+**Best suited for:**
+- **Write-heavy workloads with low sharing** — If data is written multiple times before being read by others, invalidation avoids broadcasting every write
+- **Migratory data patterns** — Data that moves between processors (one processor reads/writes, then another takes over)
+- **Large cache blocks** — Updating entire blocks on every write would be expensive

+**Examples:** MESI, MOESI, MSI protocols (used in most modern processors like Intel and AMD)

+---

+### Update-Based Protocols

+**How it works:** When a processor writes to a cached block, it broadcasts the new value to all caches holding a copy, keeping them synchronized.

+**Best suited for:**
+- **Producer-consumer patterns** — One processor writes, others immediately read the updated value
+- **Heavily shared read-mostly data** — Multiple processors frequently read data that's occasionally updated
+- **Small, frequently accessed shared variables** — Such as synchronization flags or counters

+**Examples:** Dragon, Firefly protocols

+### Why Invalidate Dominates in Practice

+Most modern systems use invalidate-based protocols because:
+1. Writes are often followed by more writes (not immediate reads)
+2. Bandwidth is a scarce resource; broadcasting updates is expensive
+3. Simpler to implement with directory-based coherence at scale

+Update-based protocols are primarily of academic interest today, though the concepts influence hybrid approaches in specialized systems.

+# Question 12
+## MSI Cache Coherence Protocol – Q&A

+**1.** A cache line in processor P1 is in the **Shared** state.
+If P2 performs a **store** to the same address, what happens to the state of P1's local cache?

+**Answer:** Invalid
+*Explanation:* When P2 issues a write (BusRdX), all other caches holding that line must invalidate their copies to maintain coherence.

+---

+**2.** P1's local cache is in the **Modified** state.
+P2 performs a **store** to the same address.
+What is P1's next state?

+**Answer:** Invalid
+*Explanation:* P2's store request (BusRdX) forces P1 to write back its modified data to memory and invalidate its local copy, granting P2 exclusive access.

+---

+**3.** P1's local cache is in the **Modified** state.
+P2 is in the **Invalid** state and wants to perform a **load**.
+What is P1's next state?

+**Answer:** Shared
+*Explanation:* P2's read request (BusRd) causes P1 to supply the data (since P1 has the only valid copy).
+P1 writes back to memory and transitions to Shared, while P2 also enters the Shared state.